 Framework Filter Tabs

-A row of filter tabs at the top lets you filter policies by framework: All, DORA, NIS2, ISO 27001, GDPR.
+A row of filter tabs at the top lets you filter policies by framework: All, DORA, NIS2, ISO 27001, GDPR, EU AI Act, SOC 2, NIST CSF, Cyber Essentials, UAE IA, NDPA, CMMC, PCI DSS, HIPAA.
 Each tab shows the count of policies in that framework.
-A coloured dot beside each framework name provides quick visual identification (blue for DORA, purple for NIS2, cyan for ISO 27001, amber for GDPR).
+A coloured dot beside each framework name provides quick visual identification.

 Auto-Generating Policies